mjl-/mox/README.md

 Yes, see https://www.xmox.nl/screenshots/.

-Mox has an "account" web interface where users can view their account and manage their address configuration, such as rules for automatically delivering certain incoming messages to a specific mailbox.
+Mox has a webmail for reading/writing messages.

-Mox also has an "admin" web interface where the mox instance administrator can make changes, e.g. add/remove/modify domains/accounts/addresses.
+Mox also has an "account" web interface where users can view their account and manage their address configuration, such as rules for automatically delivering certain incoming messages to a specific mailbox.

-Mox does not have a webmail yet, so there are no screenshots of actual email.
+And mox has an "admin" web interface where the administrator can make changes, e.g. add/remove/modify domains/accounts/addresses.

 ## Won't the big email providers block my email?